syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Docking-Client-Panel.md

 ## Customize client panel

-The DockingClientPanel can be given an attractive look and feel using the appearance and size properties.
+The docking client panel gives an attractive look and feel using the appearance and size properties.
 These properties are discussed in detail below.
-This section also gives an idea about the scrolling feature available for the DockingClientPanel.
+This section also gives an idea about the scrolling feature available for the client panel.

-### Change Background and Foreground
+### Change background and foreground

-Background color of the control can be set using the `BackColor` property.
-Background image for the control can be specified using `BackgroundImage` property and image layout is set through `BackgroundImageLayout` property.
-Below are the code snippets to set these properties programmatically.
+The background color of the control can be set using the `BackColor` property.
+The background image can be specified using the `BackgroundImage` property and image layout is set through the `BackgroundImageLayout` property.
+The following are the code snippets to set these properties programmatically.

 <table>
 <tr>